 About KVC Kansas

 KVC Kansas is a nonprofit organization that serves 30,000 Kansas children and adults each year.
 We provide prevention services, family reunification services, foster care, adoption, in-home and outpatient therapy, and more.
-Through our sister organization KVC Hospitals, we help children and adults facing depression, anxiety, trauma, substance use and other mental health crises.
+Through our sister organization Camber Children’s Mental Health, we help children struggling with depression, anxiety, trauma, substance use and other mental health crises.
 Learn more about how you can help children like Noah by becoming a Kansas foster parent, donating online or exploring KVC careers.